Which level should be chosen?

 Taking the test

 What are the technical requirements for implementing ALC online?

 A DSL or cable internet connection (minimum 56Kbps) is required.
 The speed of your internet connection will determine the number of students that can sit a test at any one time.
 Minimum screen resolution is 1024 x 768.
 PC or laptop, Apple Mac and tablet devices such as iPads can be used.
 Tests are administered via the school’s web-based account using a web browser such as Internet Explorer – no programs need to be installed.
-Compatible browsers include: Mozilla Firefox, Safari, Internet Explorer - Version 11 and above (with compatibility mode switched off).
+Compatible browsers include Mozilla Firefox, Safari, and Internet Explorer - Version 11 and above (with compatibility mode switched off).

 How does my school use ALC online?